awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: [Endpoint](#ctr-endpoint)

 **TransferCompletedTimestamp**
-If this contact was transferred out of Amazon Connect, the date and time the transfer endpoint was connected\.
+If this contact was transferred out of Amazon Connect, the date and time the transfer endpoint was connected, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **TransferredToEndpoint**